Fruity Vegan Slow Cooker Desserts: Aymal’s Chemical Protocols for Success

 • 4 ripe bananas, mashed

-• 2 cups cubed vegan bread (day-old works best)
+• 2 cups cubed vegan bread (day-old)

 • 1 cup almond milk